Phoebe Gates: Phia

+In July 2026, the Phia app was accused of fraudulently and deceptively taking commission for fake clicks and sales it did not drive, known as "cookie stuffing", and was suspended from the leading affiliate and influencer platform impact.com.
+An investigation by Bloomberg News, as well as findings from independent consultant Ben Edelman, found that if a user shopped at an online retailer — even if they arrived at the site on their own or through another affiliate program like Wirecutter — Phia would open a new tab in the background.
+During the checkout process, Phia would override the referral codes from other affiliates and instead inject its own, allowing it to take credit for and potentially receive a commission on a purchase it didn’t earn.
+Edelman stated that statements made by the leadership of Phia, claiming it was a "bug", are misleading and concluded that "Deliberately building and deploying a feature called "auto_drop" that automatically sets affiliate tracking — cannot be dismissed as a mere bug.
+It's intentional, and it violates both trust and contract".
+In August 2026, Bloomberg reported, citing leaked Slack messages and people familiar with the matter, that Gates and Kianni had known since at least December 2025 that Phia was engaging in cookie stuffing and had discussed the practice with executives and engineers, despite the company’s earlier statement that it became aware of the issue only after being contacted by Bloomberg.

 Media and advocacy

-Gates is an active advocate for women's health and reproductive rights, working with organizations such as Reproductive Freedom for All (RFFA), which recognized her as its 2024 "Rising Reproductive Freedom Champion."
+Gates is an active advocate for women's health and reproductive rights, working with organizations such as Reproductive Freedom for All, which recognized her as its 2024 "Rising Reproductive Freedom Champion."
 She has spoken at conferences and festivals, including Goalkeepers and Global Citizen NOW, and has contributed essays on gender equality for publications such as Vogue and Teen Vogue.
 Gates also uses her social media platforms to raise awareness about sustainability, fashion, and reproductive health.

 In April 2025, Gates and Kianni launched The Burnouts, a podcast under Alex Cooper's Unwell Network, focusing on their experiences as young entrepreneurs and the challenges of building a startup.
 Gates has described the podcast as an unfiltered look into the realities of entrepreneurship, aiming to inspire and connect with a new generation of women in business.

 Public health and philanthropy

 Gates has participated in global health initiatives, including attending the United Nations General Assembly with her mother and interning with Partners In Health in Rwanda.